 2012-13: Gersich made his USHL debut, appearing in six games with the Omaha Lancers in March following the high school season.
 He began the year with the USA’s U17 team in August, scoring 1 goal with 5 assists in two games as the USA finished first in the Five Nations Tournament in Chomutov.
 Gersich played for Team Northwest in the Upper Midwest Elite High School League in the fall before his sophomore season at Holy Family Catholic.
 He scored 1 goal and was -4 with 19 penalty minutes with the Lancers.
 In seven games for Team Southwest he scored 5 goals with 3 assists.
 Gersich was the leading scorer for Holy Family, the top team in Wright County, scoring 28 goals with 34 assists and 65 penalty minutes in 25 games.
 The Fire lost to Eden Prairie, 7-1, in the Section 6AA playoffs.
 Gersich attended USA Hockey’s Select 17 Development Camp and was invited to join the National Team Development Program in Ann Arbor Michigan.
 In December he committed to playing college hockey at North Dakota in 2015-16.

-2013-14: Gersich joined the NDTP’s U18 team — foregoing his final two years of high school hockey in Minnesota.
-In 47 regular season games he scored 14 goals with 13 assists and had 16 penalty minutes.
-He scored 6 of his 14 goals on the power play.
-Gersich played in the 2013 USA Hockey/CCCM All-American Prospects game and was ranked 81st amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+2013-14: Gersich joined the NDTP’s U18 team — foregoing his final two years of high school hockey in Minnesota — and was part of the gold medal-winning USA U18 team at the 2014 World Juniors.
+In 61 regular season games he scored 16 goals with 16 assists and was +7 with 18 penalty minutes.
+Gersich scored 6 goals on the power play.
+In seven games at the U18 WJC he was +2 with no points and 2 penalty minutes.
+The USA defeated the Czech Republic, 5-2, in the gold medal game.
+Gersich played in the 2013 USA Hockey/CCCM All-American Prospects game and was ranked 81st amongst North American skaters the Central Scouting mid-term rankings.
+He slid to 132nd in the final rankings and was selected by Washington in the fifth round (134th overall) in the 2014 NHL Draft.